geeofree/geeofree/src/notes/angular/1-Basics.md

 ##### Property Binding

-Property binding modifies the attributes of an element and is defined by the ff. syntax: `[someAttribute]="someValue"`
+Property binding connects a component's property to an element's attribute.

+This is defined by the ff. syntax: `[someAttribute]="someValue"`

 For example we can `disable` a `<button>` or provide an `id` and `name` to an `<input>` using property binding: